deadlocker8/BudgetMaster/README.md

 - Localization - English and German supported.
 - Search and Filter - Search for individual transactions or filter your view.
 - Visualize your data - Use on of the pre-defined charts or create your one by using the chart framework to visualize and analyze your data.
+- Auto Backup - Schedule an automatic export of your database content.

 ## Available Languages
 - English [Roadmap](https://roadmaps.thecodelabs.de/roadmap/2)